Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_plan.md

 * **Hands on:** Tag [“Ozymandias”](<ozymandias.txt>) in XML (e.g., lines, phrases, sentences, speakers, words, feet, syllables)
 * What’s hard in XML: overlap, discontinuity, containment vs dominance, white space tokenization, artificial hierarchy, scope of reference

-**Outcome goal:** How are documents like trees and how are they different?
+**Outcome goals:** How are documents like trees and how are they different?
 What is represented by the model (the XML tree), and what requires markup semantics (schema)?

 ### 2:00–3:30: XML as a tree

 * XPath as a way of navigating the tree
 * XPath path expressions: axes and node type selectors
 * **Hands on:** XPath navigation of [*Hamlet*](hamlet.xml) in \<oXygen/\> (**[add scavenger hunt tasks]**)
+* **Hands on:** XPath navigation of something with Trojan milestones (XPath `<<` operator)
 * What’s so bad about markup semantics, the application layer, and workarounds?

-**Outcome goal:** XML looks like a string (and it’s defined that way in the spec), but it’s really a tree.
+**Outcome goals:** XML looks like a string (and it’s defined that way in the spec), but it’s really a tree.
+This requires workarounds not only in the markup, but also in the query.

 ### 4:00-5:30: Transcription with markup: LMNL